-- Suddenly.
+- Sudden.
 Pain could begin immediately after an injury or out of the blue for no apparent reason at all.

 - Delayed.
 Sometimes pain from an injury takes a few hours or longer before it shows up.
 The reason for this is not always known, but it could be due to an inflammatory process or how pain might be felt in another area of the body before it is noticed in the upper back.

-- Gradually.
+- Gradual.
 Pain may start out mild and slowly worsen over time.

 Sometimes upper back pain comes and goes.
 Intermittent pain may or may not become worse over time, depending on the cause.
 Pain could feel worse in the morning and get better during the day, or it might be worse in the evening but feel better after rest.